 The loss of a child is one of the most difficult things that can happen.

 It can also be difficult to know how to talk to children about the death of a sibling, for fear of upsetting them further.
-However, avoiding talking can leave children with further fears and anxieties.
+Yet, avoiding talking can leave children with further fears and anxieties.

 Support and advice